pravindnikam07/parul-university/src/batch55/topics/Topics.md

 		- push(data) => it will add the element at the top.
 		- pop() => remove the element from the stack and return that element
 		- peek() => return the top element.
-		- isEmpty() => if your stack empty then it will return true otherwise false.
+		- isEmpty() => if your stack is empty then it will return true otherwise false.
 		- size() => return you the size of your stack
 	- Stack underflow => when you are trying to pop the element when your stack is empty
 	- Stack overflow => when you are trying to push the element when your stack is already full.
+	- Application => forward and backward button in browser, paint, editing software, Recursion call stack

 ## Queue